thoelkef/visualstudio-docs.de-de/docs/vs-2015/extensibility/creating-a-basic-project-system-part-1.md

     }
     ```

-9. Erstellen Sie die Projektmappe neu, und stellen Sie sicher, dass es fehlerfrei erstellt.
+9. Rebuild the solution and verify that it builds without errors.

-## <a name="testing-the-project-factory-implementation"></a>Testen die Projekt-Factory-Implementierung
+## <a name="testing-the-project-factory-implementation"></a>Testing the Project Factory Implementation
- Testet, ob der Konstruktor für die Implementierung des Projekt-Factory aufgerufen wird.
+ Test whether the constructor for your project factory implementation is called.

-#### <a name="to-test-the-project-factory-implementation"></a>So testen Sie die Projekt-Factory-Implementierung
+#### <a name="to-test-the-project-factory-implementation"></a>To test the project factory implementation

-1. Legen Sie in der Datei SimpleProjectFactory.cs einen Haltepunkt in der folgenden Zeile in der `SimpleProjectFactory` Konstruktor.
+1. In the SimpleProjectFactory.cs file, set a breakpoint on the following line in the `SimpleProjectFactory` constructor.

     ```
     this.package = package;
     ```

-2. Drücken Sie F5, um eine experimentelle Instanz von Visual Studio zu starten.
+2. Press F5 to start an experimental instance of Visual Studio.

-3. Starten Sie in der experimentellen Instanz ein um ein neues Projekt zu erstellen.
-In der **neues Projekt** wählen Sie im Dialogfeld die SimpleProject Projekttyp, und klicken Sie dann auf **OK**.
+3. In the experimental instance, start to create a new project.In the **New Project** dialog box, select the SimpleProject project type and then click **OK**.
 Die Ausführung hält am Haltepunkt an.

-4. Löschen Sie den Haltepunkt, und beenden Sie des Debuggens.
-Da wir einen Projektknoten aus noch nicht erstellt haben, löst die Erstellung Projektcode weiterhin Ausnahmen aus.
+4. Clear the breakpoint and stop debugging.
+Since we have not created a project node yet, the project creation code still throws exceptions.

-## <a name="extending-the-project-node-class"></a>Erweitern Sie die Projekt-Node-Klasse
+## <a name="extending-the-project-node-class"></a>Extending the Project Node Class
- Nachdem Sie implementieren können, die `SimpleProjectNode` -Klasse, die von abgeleitet ist die `ProjectNode` Klasse.
-Die `ProjectNode` Basisklasse behandelt der projekterstellung die folgenden Aufgaben:
+ Now you can implement the `SimpleProjectNode` class, which derives from the `ProjectNode` class.
+The `ProjectNode` base class handles the following tasks of project creation:

-- Kopiert die Projekt-Vorlagendatei SimpleProject.myproj, in den neuen Projektordner.
-Die Kopie wird umbenannt, entsprechend den Namen, den eingegebenen der **neues Projekt** Dialogfeld.
-Die `ProjectGuid` Eigenschaftswert wird durch eine neue GUID ersetzt.
+- Copies the project template file, SimpleProject.myproj, to the new project folder.
+The copy is renamed according to the name that is entered in the **New Project** dialog box.
+The `ProjectGuid` property value is replaced by a new GUID.

-- Durchläuft die MSBuild-Elemente von der Vorlage Projektdatei SimpleProject.myproj, und sucht nach `Compile` Elemente.
-Für jede `Compile` Zieldatei, die Datei in den neuen Projektordner kopiert.
+- Traverses the MSBuild elements of the project template file, SimpleProject.myproj, and looks for `Compile` elements.
+For each `Compile` target file, copies the file to the new project folder.

-  Die abgeleitete `SimpleProjectNode` Klasse übernimmt diese Aufgaben:
+  The derived `SimpleProjectNode` class handles these tasks:

-- Symbole für Projekt- und Knoten in ermöglicht **Projektmappen-Explorer** erstellt oder ausgewählt werden.
+- Enables icons for project and file nodes in **Solution Explorer** to be created or selected.

-- Können zusätzliche Project-Vorlage parameterersetzungen angegeben werden.
+- Enables additional project template parameter substitutions to be specified.

-#### <a name="to-extend-the-project-node-class"></a>Erweitern Sie die Projekt-Node-Klasse
+#### <a name="to-extend-the-project-node-class"></a>To extend the project node class

 1.

-2. Fügen Sie eine Klasse, die mit dem Namen `SimpleProjectNode.cs`.
+2. Add a class named `SimpleProjectNode.cs`.

 3. Ersetzen Sie den vorhandenen Code durch folgenden Code: